 Are you staying current on the latest environmental law news?
 Sign up for our alerts today!

-Schiff Hardin's Environmental Group has long been preeminent for its handling of complex waste, air and water issues under federal, state and local laws and regulations.
+Schiff Hardin's Environmental Group has deep experience in its handling of complex waste, air and water issues under federal, state and local laws and regulations.
 Some of the ways in which we regularly assist clients with understanding and complying with these laws and regulations include: